infopark/scrivito_elastic_slider_widget/README.md

 ## Localization

-The following code shows the default localization for english.
+The following code represents the default localization for English.
 Copy it to your `en.yml` and change it if necessary:

 ```yaml
 en: